 - Political content

-We want to help you create offers and share communications that are high quality, engaging, and relevant.
+We want to help Tez for Business business partners to create offers and share communications that are high quality, engaging, and relevant.
 Our content guidelines are designed to ensure that users have a safe and trusted experience with Tez for Business, and cover the following categories:

 Inappropriate content: Unacceptable content for communications, offer text and images, and offer destinations

 Offer conditions and redemption: Quality standards for offer conditions and fulfilment